fthenri/VittaLink/README.md

   # Chatbot Platform MVP

   This is a code bundle for Chatbot Platform MVP.
-The original project is available at https://www.figma.com/design/X0uyGoeuBdb1MhLnE04pdP/Chatbot-Platform-MVP.

   ## Running the code